*Please register for separate tickets for you and your child(ren)*

-LAND ACKNOWLEDGEMENT: TKO recognizes that the trails we work on travel through the traditional lands of many Indigenous tribes.
-In every corner of what we now call Oregon, these people were forced to cede their land, their home, to the US government at various times from 1853 – 1871.
+LAND ACKNOWLEDGEMENT: TKO recognizes that the trails we work on travel through the traditional lands of many Indigenous tribes and communities.
+In every corner of what we now call Oregon, these people were forced to cede their land, their home, to the US government.
 We are privileged to be here today and we express gratitude to these tribes and their descendants for being the original and continuing stewards of these spaces.

 PERSONAL SAFETY: Your physical and emotional safety is our number one priority.
 If a person’s actions or comments make you feel uncomfortable or unsafe, you may: interrupt directly, tell a crew leader, and/or inform TKO staff via the post-event survey.

 While TKO no longer requires masking/vaccination for its events, we do support those who feel masking is necessary for their own safety.
 We ask participants to respect the health of folks who wear masks by distancing or wearing a mask while in close proximity.